songqy/vite-react-demo/README.md

 # vite-react-demo

-this is a project for vite
-use React and antd
+this is a project for vite using React and antd